feltus/ProteinDesignbyhand/README.md

-# Computational Practice: Design a protein de novo with a specific secondary structure
+# Manual Assignment (MA4): Design a protein de novo with a specific secondary structure
 ##  Lab Overview
 If we could accurately predict protein structure, we would know the “shape” of the major tools that make up an organism.
 This would allow the in silico modeling of biomolecular systems and facilitate rational drug design.